Horseshoe Piles Rock Climbing

 Routes here range in difficulty from 5.8 to 5.11c with the bulk of the routes being in the 5.10-5.11 range.
 Standouts here include D.D.D.

 (5.11a) on the Spring Crag and This Is The Meaning Of Life (5.11a) on the Stream Wall.

 Park at the Lake George parking lot and start hiking on the Crystal Lake Trail.
 Hike uphill for several minutes until you reach some large water tanks and then leave the trail heading west.
 Cross over the ridgeline and then contour along the hillside following some metal pipes until you reach a stream.
 Head uphill where you'll see the Spring Crag.
 The approach takes 15-20 minutes if you hit it right.

 There is a very good trail from the ridge to the stream.
 At the stream, look up and there is the Spring Crag.
 We missed it and ended up at the Wavy Gravy wall and had to backtrack to the Spring Crag.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Horseshoe Piles:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Horseshoe Piles:

 Mammoth Mountain from the Horseshoe Piles, Mammoth...